lpkrueger/Election_Analysis/README.md

 Module 3, Python - UNCCH Data Analytics Bootcamp, Spring 2023

 ## Project Overview
-The purpose of this election analysis audit is well defined.
-(3 pt)

-A Colorado board of elections employee, Tom, has asked for help with an election audit of the tabulated results for a U.S. congressional precinct in Colorado.
-The job is to generate a vote count report to certify this U.S. congressional race, including:
+Colorado board of elections employees have requested assistance with an election audit of the tabulated results for a U.S. congressional precinct in Colorado.
+The objective is to generate a vote count report to certify this U.S. congressional race, including:

 1. The total number of votes cast
-2. The list of candidates who received votes
+2. The number and percentage of votes cast by each participating county
-3. The total number of votes for each candidate
+3. A list of candidates who received votes
-4. The percentage of votes for each candidate
+4. The total number and percentage of votes received by each candidate in the race
 5. The winner of the election based on the popular vote

 ## Resources